darklab8/infra-game-servers/README.connect.modded1.7.10.md

     - Minecraft 1.7.10
     - Forge (latest) as loader
 - putting stuff from server_modded_1710/mods [in archive](https://github.com/darklab8/infra-game-servers/archive/refs/heads/master.zip) to mods folder
-- add your account as authlib-injector account.
-    - insert chosen login, password and `http://drasl.dd84ai.com:25585/authlib-injector` for auth server
-    - turning on the game
-- adding address production.minecraft.dd84ai.com:25575
+- adding server address (ask which one)
 - If you have unstable internet connection, add to your java arguments `-Dfml.readTimeout=120` in addition, it will help you to stabilize it

 # if you are windows user and u have low FPS, while having powerful videocard